Risk management is an integral part of Caverion’s management, supervision and reporting systems. The main purpose of risk management is:

 Given the risks materialised in the Projects business, the Group Projects Business Unit is dedicated to the overall improvement of project risk management, to steering the project portfolio and to improving project management capabilities.
 Despite clearly defined project management processes and project controls, it is possible that some risks which could lead to project write-downs, provisions, disputes and litigations may materialise and could have a negative impact on Caverion’s financial performance and position.

-Caverion has made a large amount of project write-downs during the last few years.
+Caverion made a large amount of project write-downs during the past strategy period.
 Systematic performance management continues to be part of the core project management processes in all divisions.
-In 2019 to, 2021, Caverion reported only one old major risk project from Germany in adjusted EBITA, the completion of which was delayed to the end of 2021.
+In 2019 to, 2022, Caverion reported only one old major risk project from Germany in adjusted EBITA, the completion of which was delayed to the end of 2021.
 The project has been handed over to the customer in the end of 2021.
+In 2022, there were EUR 4.0 million write-downs from this last separately identified major risk project.
+The company no longer expects to report items in this category under items affecting comparability going forward.
 It is possible that further risks may emerge in regard to this old project or other projects.

 Receivables.
 According to Group policy, write-offs or provisions are booked on receivables when it is probable that no payment can be expected.
 Caverion Group follows a policy in valuing trade receivables and the bookings include estimates and critical judgements.
 The estimates are based on experience with write-offs realised in previous years, empirical knowledge of debt collection, customer-specific collaterals and analyses as well as the general economic situation of the review period.
 Caverion carries out risk assessments related to POC and trade receivables in its project portfolio on an ongoing basis.
 There are certain individual larger receivables where the company continues its actions to negotiate and collect the receivables.
 There is remaining risk in the identified receivables, and it cannot be ruled out that there is also risk associated with other receivables.
 The corona crisis has increased the general risk level related to the financial standing of customers and the collection of receivables.